h8d13/KAES-ARCH/README.md

 > Project code name: Winblows

 - Arch ISO size: 1,4 GB
-- Total download size avg: 5-6GB Space used on disk: 8,4GB
-- With Steam/Firefox:(700mb download) Space used on disk: 9,6 GB

 - With decent internet total install time should be around 20-30 minutes.
 With good internet less then 15 minutes.

 > Cool rolling release fact: With Arch in a single command `pacman -Syu` you get system upgrades right at next reboot, but also sometimes even get net negative of update weight meaning your system is now **updated and lighter.**